sagan/simplegoproxy/README.md

 - `_sgp_tplmode=1` : The response template mode, bitwise flags integer.
 See below "Response template" section.
 - `_sgp_tplpath=<value>`: Apply response template only if target url path ends with this value.
 E.g. `.gohtml`.
 Can be set multiple times.
 - `_sgp_tpltype=<value>`: Apply response template only if target url original response has this content type.
 E.g. `txt`, `text/plain`.
 Can be set multiple times.
 Use empty string to match original response which does not have a "Content-Type" header.
 Use `*` to accept all content types.
+- `_sgp_indexfile=<value>` : If this parameter is set and the current target url ends with `/`, Simplegoproxy will append this parameter to the end of target url before fetching it.
+E.g. `index.html`.
+- `_sgp_md2html` : (Value ignored) Render markdown to html.
+If this parameter is set and the response has a content type of `text/markdown`, Simplegoproxy will convert the response body from markdown to html and set `Content-Type: text/html` response header.
 - `_sgp_salt=<value>` : The response encryption key salt.
 - `_sgp_referer=<value>` : Set the allowed referer of request to the entrypoint url.
 Can be used multiple times.
 See below "Referer restrictions" section.
 - `_sgp_origin=<value>` : Set the allowed origin of request to the entrypoint url.
 Can be used multiple times.
 See below "Origin restrictions" section.